KnowlesLuke/APITemplate/src/API/README.md

 The API layer is the front facing application that is the interface to the outer world.
 This project receives the requests that are sent via controllers.

-The list of endpoints within the project can be found below:
+The overview of endpoints within the project can be found below, for detailed documentation of the endpoints please see Endpoints.md:

 ## Accounts
   - GET